parsaeisa/Notes/languages/Javascript.md

 - `array.shift()`: Removes from the beginning.
 - `array.splice(index, count)`: Removes elements at a specific index.
 - `array.filter()`: Filters elements of an array with a condition.
+- `names.join(', ')`: concatenates all elements of an array with the seperator ', '

 ### Inline for loops for arrays